 Ramp speeds are tailored for cars and trucks, not semi-trucks.
 Decrease your speed when driving on a ramp to decrease the threat of rolling over.
 Keep in mind to decrease your speed prior to and not throughout a turn.
 So remain within the speed limitations, practice protective driving and anticipate the unanticipated.

-At Status Transportation we appreciate our owner operator truckers, we value them not just as motorists however likewise as our pals and part of the group.
+At Status Trucking we appreciate our owner operator truckers, we value them not just as motorists however likewise as our pals and part of the group.
 We desire you to be safe out there so please look after yourself and other vehicle drivers sharing the roadway.